sraocodes/DAA/content/cplantbox.md

       - "[De Bauw et al. (2020)](https://doi.org/10.1093/aob/mcaa120) employed CPlantbox for constructing a functional–structural model of upland rice root systems.
 This study underscores the impact of lateral roots and growing root tips on phosphate uptake, and how CPlantbox can be used to simulate root growth and nutrient uptake under varying soil conditions."

   - name: "Try It Online with Binder!"
-    text: "If you'd like to explore and run C-Plantbox without any installations on your local machine, C-Plantbox team have a convenient solution for you – [Binder](http://b.cplantbox.com/)!
+    text: "If you'd like to explore and run CPlantbox without any installations on your local machine, CPlantbox team have a convenient solution for you – [Binder](http://b.cplantbox.com/)!
 With just a click, you can have an interactive environment to play with the code and data in this notebook.
 What are you waiting for?"
     list:
       - "**Introduction**: Delving deep into the basics to ensure a good grasp of the core plant modeling concepts."
       - "**Interactive Examples**: Modify and execute code to see real-time plant root and shoot growths."